FedericoCarboni/scarpet-docs/_minecraft/inventory_find.md

       - name: inventory
       - name: item
       - name: start_slot
-      - name: ''
+      - name: ""
       - name: inventory_findinventory
-      - name: 'null'
+      - name: "null"
       - name: start_slot
 ---

 Finds the first slot with a corresponding item in the inventory, or if queried with null: the first empty slot.
 Returns slot number if found, or null otherwise.
 Optional start_slot argument allows to skip all preceeding slots allowing for efficient (so not slot-by-slot) inventory search for items.

 ```scarpet